Impossible measurements revisited: Examples

 Since the expectation value depends on $\gamma$, Aoife can signal to Beolagh.

-To gain some intuition for why the separable operator $O_2$ on a separable state enables a signal, we can decompose the measurement of $O_2$ into two stages: i) Caoimhe first measures the $z$-spin on qubit $A$. ii) If the spin on qubit $A$ is down, then Caoimhe does nothing on qubit $B$.
+It may seem counterintuitive that an ideal measurement of a \emph{separable} operator $O_2$ on a \emph{separable} state enables a signal.
+To gain some intuition for why this is so, we can ``realize'' the ideal measurement of $O_2$ via a causally connected two stage protocol, specifically a Local Operations and Classical Communications (LOCC) protocol: Caoimhe first measures the $z$-spin on qubit $A$.
+If the spin on qubit $A$ is down, then Caoimhe does nothing on qubit $B$.
 If the spin on $A$ is up, then Caoimhe measures the $z$-spin on qubit $B$.
-One can verify that this amounts to the map $\mathcal{E}_{O_2}(\cdot)$.
-In this two stage process a signal needs to propagate from qubit $A$ to $B$, as Caoimhe's operation on qubit $B$ is conditioned on the result on qubit $A$.
+One can verify that this LOCC protocol amounts to the map $\mathcal{E}_{O_2}(\cdot)$.
+Clearly, this LOCC protocol requires a signal to propagate from qubit $A$ to $B$, as Caoimhe's operation on qubit $B$ is conditioned on the result on qubit $A$.

+Given that this LOCC realization of an ideal measurement of $O_2$ exists, one might be skeptical that an experimenter could implement an ideal measurement of $O_2$ faster than the light travel time from $A$ to $B$.
+An optimistic experimenter, on the other hand, may still be hopeful that some faster realization of the measurement exists.
+The fact that $\mathcal{E}_{O_2}(\cdot )$ fails our criterion, however, illustrates that any such realization is impossible, as it would enable a superluminal signal from $A$ to $B$.